MauroCL75/walletDemo/README.md

 This is a demo of the oracle wallet.
 You will find here examples in java, python and sqlplus.
 The wallet is a way to store encrypted login and password information.
 The wallet is generated and distributed by the DBA.
 On the client side you must configure
-* An sqlnet.ora file that tells where the file is.
+* An sqlnet.ora file that tells where the wallet lives.
 * A tnsname.ora file that tells the ip and service name of the database.
 The test database in this example is called TESTWALLET.
 * A copy of the wallet directory that stores the credentials.